rolandomh/README/Read04.md

 'target' command IS pop-up.To link to a ﬁle in the sa me folder, just use the ﬁle name.
 (Nothing else is n eeded.)
 For a child folder, use the name of the child folder, followed by a forward slash, then the ﬁle name.
 Use the name of the child folder, followed by a for ward slash, then the name of the grand child folder, followed by another for ward slash, then the ﬁle name.
-Use .. /  to ind icate the folder above the current one, then follow it with the ﬁle name.
+Use .. /  to indicate the folder above the current one, then follow it with the ﬁle name.
 Repeat the .. /  to indicate that you want to go up two folders (rather than one), then follow it with the ﬁle name.
-To link to music reviews from the music homepage: <a hre f="reviews.html">Reviews </a >
-To link to music listings from the homep age: <a hre f=" music/listings.h ml">Listing s </a >
-To link to DVD reviews from the homepage: <a href="movies/dvd/reviews.html">Reviews</a>
-To link to the home page from the music reviews: <a href="../index.html">Home</a> To link to the home page from the DVD reviews: <a href="../../index.html">Home</a

 This invol ves learning abo ut how desi gning for a s creen can be different to designing for other medium s (such as print).
 In this chapter we will:
 Explore different ways to position elements using normal
 ●ﬂow, relative positioning , absolute position ing and ﬂoats .Discover how various devices have different screen sizes ●and resolution, and how this affects the design process. clear andn the difference between ﬁxed width and liquid layouts,